ramosmicael/VidyoConnector-cordova/README.md

 You can also run the application by manually installing the apk file from VidyoIOHybrid\platforms\android\build\outputs\apk On the welcome screen, click on "Launch Vidyo" button to open the Vidyo.IO android activity

+## Important: on Android > 6.0 you have to manually grant camera, microphone and storage permissions, otherwise app will crash.